 Chapter 1.
 Getting started

 Ex Machinis is a multiplayer space game, which takes place in a parallel universe.
-Within this altered reality, space technologies have rapidly advanced since the 1950’s to the point where extensive interplanetary industries exist to produce materials that drive the human economy back on Earth.
+Within this altered reality, space technologies have rapidly advanced since the 1950’s to the point where extensive interplanetary industries exist to produce materials that drive the human economy back on Earth and Mars.
 The vast majority of these spacecraft and are unmanned vehicles, which are assembled in space and are controlled terrestrial barons.

 As part of the international agreement that drove the colonization of space at the end of the second world war, citizens of the signitor nations are guaranteed access to basic spacecraft which can be used to build profitable businesses.
 This democratization of space has been the biggest driver behind the rapid growth of extraterrestrial industries and technologies.

 It's your birthright to take control of your own remotely piloted spacecraft and build a thriving stellar industry.
 But this can only be accomplished by programming your spacecraft to efficiently mine, manufacture, and trade materials on the interplanetary economy.

 Joining the game is simple and free.
 When you register with Ex Machinis, you'll receive an email from the registrar listing the addresses of three spacecraft that are under your control.
 These spacecraft will only respond to communications from the email address you used in your registration form.

 You’ll notice that each of your spacecraft has a rather generic and unremarkable email address like SN523854@advolition.com.
 You’ll probably want to give them more memorable name like “hero” or "scout" before proceeding futher.

 To rename your spacecraft, simply send the following text in an email to your drone:

 You’ll actually receive a response from email@example.com confirming the name change.
 You can now send your instructions to this email address instead of the original!